So, you've started a new job or are about onboarding a new team member. What's next?

 - Introduce new technologies to automate repetitive tasks and increase productivity.

-- Streamline workflows by implementing project management software.
+- Streamline workflows by implementing project management software such as planning tools or task tracker tool.

-- Develop creative marketing strategies to reach a wider audience.
+- Develop creative marketing strategies by using AI marketing tools to reach a wider audience.

 These goals prioritize your personal development, well-being, and finding a cultural fit in the workplace.
 They can vary from enhancing communication skills, building relationships, practicing self-care and stress management, and more.
 For example: